It reduces the need to build landfills and incinerators.

 $329 million in state and local taxes each year.
 Source: "The Economic Impact of the Recycling Industry in South Carolina" April 2014

 Recycling, in fact, is one of the nation's best environmental success stories.
-Americans recycled about 86 million tons of municipal solid waste (MSW) in 2012 according to the U.S. Environmental Protection Agency.
+Americans recycled more than 89 million tons of municipal solid waste (MSW) in 2012 according to the U.S. Environmental Protection Agency.